Juan Carlos Colombo

 Juan Carlos Colombo (born 7 November 1950 in San Juan, Argentina) is an Argentine–Mexican actor.
-He has resided in Mexico since 1975, where he studied acting and met his wife, actress Patricia Eguía.
+He has lived in Mexico since 1975, where he studied acting and met his wife, actress Patricia Eguía.
 Colombo is the father of the Argentine-Mexican actor and musician Felipe Colombo.
-In 2017, he received the "Virginia Fábregas" medal from the National Association of Actors for his 25-year artistic career in Mexico.
-Colombo is mostly known for his roles in television, particularly in Televisa's telenovelas, among which are: Teresa (2010), Cachito de cielo (2012), and Yo no creo en los hombres (2014).
+In 2017, the National Association of Actors awarded him the "Virginia Fábregas" medal for his 25-year artistic career in Mexico.
+Colombo is mostly known for his television roles, particularly in Televisa's telenovelas, among which are: Teresa (2010), Cachito de cielo (2012), and Yo no creo en los hombres (2014).